0x00002a/AdjustableLCDs/README.md

 - Y offset
 - X offset

-There is also the ability to save variouse states of transformation, and support for moving from one to another over time (animation).
+There is also the ability to save various states of transformation, and support for moving from one to another over time (animation).
 See the video for a guide on that

-Location can be either relative to rotation (rotations will be applied relative to the origional location), or absolute (rotations will be applied relative to the offset location).
+Location can be either relative to rotation (rotations will be applied relative to the original location), or absolute (rotations will be applied relative to the offset location).

 Other features: